Trolleybuses in Dayton: Preserved trolleybuses

 Several retired Dayton trolleybuses have been saved for historical preservation, including at public museums.
+No. 559, a 1948 Marmon-Herrington that was the last of two trolleybuses to be painted in Christmas paint schemes by City Transit or RTA in the 1960s and 1970s, returned to Dayton in 2021 after 32 years in San Francisco.
+Earlier, it was operated in service in Dayton annually at Christmastime until December 1987, more than five years after the last vehicles of its type were retired from normal service.
+In 1989, at a time when RTA was planning to close its trolleybus system, No. 559 was donated to the San Francisco Municipal Railway (San Francisco's transit system), which had a history of preserving and operating vintage streetcars and trolleybuses, including in its Historic Trolley Festivals, arriving there in September 1989.
+It kept the Christmas paint scheme it had been given in 1977 and operated in service on the San Francisco trolleybus system during the Christmas season each year from 1989 through 1993, but then was stored with minor defects and never returned to operation.
+In 2021, RTA requested No. 559's return, and it arrived back in Dayton in November 2021.
+RTA repaired it in 2024 and the "Christmas Trolley" returned to service on public trips on a loop route within downtown Dayton on several days between late November and late December 2024.
+A similar operation took place in 2025.

-Unique 1971 Flyer E700A No. 900 has been preserved by RTA, but is not available for public viewing.
+RTA also has several other historic trolleybuses in its fleet.
+Unique 1971 Flyer E700A No. 900 has been preserved by RTA; it is not available for public viewing, but in 2025 the agency began work to restore it to operating condition.
 1949 Marmon-Herrington-built trolleybus 515 was kept in operating condition by RTA as a historic vehicle, and between 1984 and 1987 it operated occasional special-event trips on the system; since 1988, it has been on static display at the Carillon Historical Park in southern Dayton.
-Another Marmon-Herrington No. 501 is kept in storage by RTA.
+Another Marmon-Herrington, No. 501, is kept in storage by RTA.
 Flyer E800 Nos.
 916, 937 and 953, ex-Edmonton BBC HR150G Nos.
 109 and 110 and Skoda/ETI Nos.
 9602, 9834, and 9835 are preserved by RTA, but are not available for public viewing.

 The Illinois Railway Museum's collection includes ex-Dayton (City Transit) Pullman trolleybus 435, two ex-Dayton Flyer E800s, Nos.
-906 and 925 and ex-Dayton Skoda/ETI 9809.
+906 and 925, and ex-Dayton Skoda/ETI 9809.
 Skoda/ETI 9803 was donated and returned to the Czech Republic where it is on display at a public transport museum in Strašice, near Plzeň; its new owner, Československý Dopravák, intends to operate it at the museum eventually, after completion of a currently incomplete trolleybus line there.
 Additional historic ex-Dayton trolleybuses have been saved by others.